langlk/animal_shelter_api/README.md

   * `sex` - string, _required_ - new animal's sex.
   * `birthday` - date, _required_ - new animal's birthday.
 Must be on or before current date.
   * `description` - string - description of animal.
   * `arrival_date` - date - date animal arrived at shelter.
 Cannot be before birthday, or later than current date.
+Defaults to current date if no date given.

 ##### Responses
   * `201` - _Animal successfully created.
 Returns animal's record._